 Your truck’s engine and a glass of water have a complicated relationship.
 One gives life, the other… well, the other is a problem.

-You’ve got water in your fuel tank.
+You’ve got water in diesel fuel in your fuel tank.

 This is one of the most common—and most expensive—water problems your engine can face.
 The symptoms of water can start small, like a slight hesitation, before ballooning into a major repair bill.